Long range voter models and dynamical fractional Brownian motion: Introduction

-It is interesting to consider some aspects of the field $W_\alpha$.
-It is self-similar under the scaling $W_\alpha(x,t) \stackrel{d}{=} \frac{1}{r^{\frac{1}{2}(1+\alpha)}}W(rx,r^\alpha t)$.
-In particular, for each fixed $t\in\R$, $W_\alpha(\cdot,t)$ is fractional Brownian motion with Hurst parameter $1/2+\alpha/2$.
-In the $t$-direction we see that for each fixed $x\in \R$, $W_{\alpha}(x,\cdot)$ is a stationary Gaussian process.
-In this sense, $W_\alpha$ is a dynamical version of fractional Brownian motion.
-As $\alpha\to 0$ the family of one dimensional Gaussian processes $(W_\alpha(\cdot,t))_{t\in\R}$ behaves like a family of Brownian motions, evolving in time under the Ornstein-Uhlenbeck process.
-In view of Theorem \ref{mainthm}, one heuristic for this is to recall the following natural dynamics on the simple random walk.
-At time $0$ sample a simple random walk with $n$ steps.
+In the $\alpha\to 0$ limit, the Gaussian processs $W_\alpha(x,t)$ takes on the mean and covariance of Brownian motion evolving under the Ornstein-Uhlenbeck process.
+Heuristically, one can see this in the dynamics of the voter model as follows.
+At time $0$ sample an $n$-step simple random walk.
 At time $1$ update the random walk by choosing one of the $n$ steps uniformly at random and independently resampling the $\pm 1$ value there.
-Repeating this update process gives a family of random walks indexed in time.
-Rescaling the family of random walks yields a family of Brownian motions evolving according to Ornstein-Uhlenbeck processes.
-As $\alpha\to 0$ the measure $\mu$ has larger and larger tails so from time $t$ to $t+1$, the $\pm1$ value at $(n,t+1)$ is effectively being sampled uniformly at random with some probability.
+Repeating this update process gives a one-parameter family of $n-$step simple random walks indexed by time.
+Rescaling this family of random walks produces a family of Brownian motions evolving according to Ornstein-Uhlenbeck processes.
+In some sense this is the $\alpha\to 0$ limit of the voter model dynamics.
+Indeed, as $\alpha\to 0$ the measure $\mu$ has larger and larger tails so from time $t$ to $t+1$, the $\pm1$ value at $(n,t+1)$ is being sampled randomly from $X_p(\cdot,t)$ over an increasingly large range, making it, effectively, an independent random $+1$ or $-1$ value chosen with proabailities $p$ and $1-p$.

-As a corollary of Theorem \ref{mainthm} we derive the scaling limit of the voter model with long range interactions.
-Recall that given $\mu$ on $\Z$, we can define the voter model as the Markov process on $\{-1,+1\}^\Z$ whose transition function is the product measure